teamup4highered/ai101/COVID-19-ourworldindata/README.md

+# Projects with ourworldindata COVID-19 data
-= Data Sources
+## Data Sources

 This folder contains data published on https://ourworldindata.org/coronavirus https://ourworldindata.org/grapher/new-covid-deaths-per-million

-= Project: Can country stringency decrease the COVID-19 deaths?
+## Project: Can country stringency decrease the COVID-19 deaths?

 This project is inspired by the video "When might the lockdown End?" by Dr. Andy Thompson (RheumInfo) published in April, 2020 [https://youtu.be/h_EfQdoB5Ro]